gravity-ui/uikit/src/components/List/README.md

 To enable virtualization, make sure one of these conditions is met:

-1. You set the `--yc-list-height` variable value.
-In this case, the list height will be fixed and equal to the value specified in this variable.
+1. You set the `itemsHeight` property.
+In this case, the list height will be fixed and equal to that value.
 2. You set the `display: flex` style for the list parent container.
 In this case, the list will adapt to the container width.